-Permanent teeth are meant to last a lifetime, but sometimes they need to be pulled.
-The most common reason is a tooth is badly damaged from decay, or trauma, and is beyond repair.
+Although permanent teeth are meant to last a lifetime, sometimes they need to be pulled.
+The most common reason is a tooth is badly damaged from decay or trauma, and is beyond repair.
 There are also times when a dentist will pull a tooth to prepare a patient for orthodontic work.
-Sometimes, a mouth is a bit too crowded with teeth, and to get sufficient space for proper alignment, a tooth has to go.
+Sometimes a mouth is a bit too crowded with teeth, and to get sufficient space for proper alignment, a tooth has to go.

 If a tooth has a severe infection that extends to the pulp, the center of the tooth that has blood vessels and nerves, dental extraction may be the only solution.
-If you are undergoing chemotherapy, or having an organ transplant, your immune system is not 100%.
-If a tooth is even at risk of becoming infected, dental extraction may be required.
+Additionally, patients who are undergoing chemotherapy, or having an organ transplant, their immune system is not 100%.
+For these patients, if a tooth is even at risk of becoming infected, dental extraction may be required.

-If you have gum disease, also known as periodontal disease, that has grown severe enough, it can cause teeth to become loose.
-Dental extraction may be required in some of these cases.
+Furthermore, if you have gum disease, also known as periodontal disease, that has grown severe enough, it can cause teeth to become loose.
+As a result, dental extractions may be required in some of these cases.